Dairy products and margarine

 Q9.
 Are all persons, firms and institutions eligible to apply for licences: (If not, is there a system of registration of persons or firms permitted to engage in importation?
 What persons or firms are eligible?
 Is there a registration fee?
 Is there a published list of authorized importers?) a) under restrictive licensing systems? b) under non-restrictive systems?

-All residents of Canada may apply for an allocation, and permits are only granted to allocation holders.
+See Section 8.1.
+All residents of Canada are eligible to apply for an allocation, and permits are only granted to allocation holders.
+For first come, first serve TRQs, permits are only granted to residents of Canada.

 Documentational and Other Requirements for Application for Licence